RobertLeisner/Bodoconsult.Database/doc/Bodoconsult.Database.Ef/README.md

 # What does the library

-Bodoconsult.Database.Ef is a library based on Microsoft Entity Framework.
+Bodoconsult.Database.Ef is a library based on Microsoft Entity Framework Core (EFCore).
+EFCore is an object-relational-mapper (ORM) bringing the relational database model together with object ortiented programming languages.

 # How to use the library

 The source code contains NUnit test classes the following source code is extracted from.
 The samples below show the most helpful use cases for the library.

 >   [Entities](#entities)